 The black marks on Michael Phelps' back are raising ethical questions.

-But a Russian television show did not seem too happy about this practice, suggesting that cupping is similar to doping.
-According to the show, the effects of cupping are somewhat similar to the effect of banned performance enhancing drug, meldonium, which is the very same drug that saw many Russian athletes end up in hot water with the World Anti-Doping Agency.
-In fact, almost a third of the Russian Olympic team were banned from participating in Rio's Olympics due to doping with this substance.
+However, a Russian television show seemed displeased about this practice, suggesting that cupping is similar to doping.
+According to the show, the effects of cupping are somewhat similar to the effect of banned performance-enhancing drug, meldonium, which is the very same drug that saw many Russian athletes end up in hot water with the World Anti-Doping Agency.
+In fact, almost a third of the Russian Olympic team was banned from participating in Rio's Olympics due to doping with this substance.

 So is cupping actually anything like meldonium?
 Is there any substance to these claims out of Russia?
 Well, not really.

-In cupping therapy, a glass cup or cover is place over an area of the body and a vacuum suction is created with the skin.
-It is this suction and pulling that causes the circular shaped bruises seen on some of the Olympic athletes.
+In cupping therapy, a glass cup or cover is placed over an area of the body and a vacuum suction is created with the skin.
+It is this suction and pulling that causes the circular-shaped bruises seen on some of the Olympic athletes.

 The suction is created by placing flammable substances like alcohol in the cup and igniting it.
 Once the fire burns out the cup is placed on the skin, and as the air inside of the cup cools down a vacuum is created.
 Each cup is left on the skin for around 10 minutes, but can be removed earlier or left on longer depending on the desired results.